 Here are a few books I've found at Kidsbooks on past visits:

-by Eric Walters.
+Camp X by Eric Walters.

 A huge hit in Canada when it came out, this cracking yarn of a World-War II spy story set in a small Canadian town barely cracked the U.S. consciousness.
 In fact, I couldn't even find a copy in the states when it showed up on the Young Reader's Choice Award nominee list a few years ago.
 Fortunately (for me and for all the kids who've been snatching it off the shelves ever since) Kidsbooks had it.

-. by Hilary McKay
+The Exiles. by Hilary McKay

 Hilary McKay's Casson family books are well-loved among American kidlit connoisseurs, but it's harder to find her earlier books within these borders.
 The Exiles, McKay's first novel, sends four cranky, argumentative sisters off to an unwilling beachside summer with "Big Grandma."
 It's not as tightly-constructed as the Casson books, but her trademark humor and strong, quirky characters are well in evidence.

-, by Norman Silver
+A Monkey's Wedding, by Norman Silver

 Sisterhood of the Travelling Pants, it ain't.
 This tale of four teenage girls of different races and backgrounds in post-apartheid South Africa makes for grim reading at times; the friends' stories don't all end happily, to say the least.
 This book gave me a sense of kids' actual lives in the "new" South Africa that news stories never would have provided.
 For that reason alone, it's survived several personal-library weeding sessions.